 For each PDU session, if the TSC Traffic Characteristics IE is included in the PDU Session Resource Modify Request Transfer IE contained in the PDU SESSION RESOURCE MODIFY REQUEST message, the NG-RAN node shall, if supported, store it and use it as specified in TS 23.501 [9].
+If the RAN feedback type IE is included in the TSC Traffic Characteristics IE, the NG-RAN node shall, if supported, take this information into account, and decide to indicate the TSC Traffic Characteristics Feedback IE in the PDU Session Resource Setup Response Transfer IE in the PDU SESSION RESOURCE MODIFY RESPONSE message as specified in TS 23.501 [9].

 For each PDU session, if the Redundant QoS Flow Indicator IE is included and set to “false” for all QoS flows, the NG-RAN node shall, if supported, stop the redundant transmission and release the redundant tunnel for the concerned PDU session as specified in TS 23.501 [9].